cfenollosa/os-tutorial/README.md

 Really, just go in order.
 You can always skip stuff you already know.

 2. Open the README and read the first line, which details the concepts you should be familiar with before reading the code.
-Google concepts you are not familiar with.
+Google the concepts you are not familiar with.
 The second line states the goals for each lesson.
 Read them, because they explain why we do what we do.
 The "why" is as important as the "how".

 3. Read the rest of the README.
 It is **very concise**.